spatialos/gdk-for-unity/docs/content/ecs/component-data.md

 ```

 ### Enums
-For every schemalang enum, a C# enum will be generated.
+A C# enum is generated for every schemalang enum.
+The generated enum has the [`[System.Serializable]` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html).

 **Schemalang**: